-After just 9 months, a few thousand downloads and many compliments along the way, I’ve decided to “sunset’ my Pi-hole Management App, Pi-Man on 31st March 2021.
+After just 9 months, a few thousand downloads and many compliments along the way, I’ve decided to “sunset” my Pi-hole Management App, Pi-Man on 30th June 2021.

-It wasn’t such a difficult choice, there’s some great alternatives available right now1 from developers who’ve spent much more time on their solution than I did on this particular one and my work commitments just didn’t make this a viable long term project.
+It wasn’t such a difficult choice, there are some great alternatives available right now from developers who’ve been able to spend much more time on their iOS implementation than I was ever able to.
+Put simply, my work commitments just didn’t make this a viable long term project.

-Although I ran my own Pi-hole on a Raspberry Pi 4 with Unbound, the move to NextDNS is almost night and day in comparison.
-My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it’s an absolute game changer for me, I now have fully encrypted and privacy focused protection both inside and outside my network on all my Apple devices.
+My personal Pi-hole implementation ran on a Raspberry Pi 4 with Unbound as a recursive DNS server and although it worked well, the move to NextDNS is almost night and day in comparison.
+My network feels snappy and responsive and with native Encrypted DNS support in iOS14 and macOS Big Sur it’s a game changer, I now have fully encrypted and privacy focused 1 protection both inside and outside my network on all my Apple devices.

-It is absolutely worth £18 a year but, if you’re interested yourself, their free plan is a great place to start.
+Is it worth £18 a year?
+Absolutely.
+And if you’re interested yourself, their free plan is a great place to start.